aviate15/sardines-pipeline/report/technical_report.md

 ## 3. Why Our Approach is Superior

-### 3.1 No Consensus Voting — Every Signal is Anchored to the Audio
+### 3.1 No Consensus Voting, Every Signal is Anchored to the Audio

 The most naive approach to this problem is majority voting: if three of five candidates share the same text, pick that one.
 This is mathematically unreliable.
 If three annotators share the same systematic transcription error, majority voting actively selects the wrong answer.
 Every signal in our pipeline is anchored independently to the raw audio waveform or to absolute linguistic quality.
 No candidate votes on another candidate.

 ### 3.2 Forced Alignment Directly Scores Audio-Text Correspondence

 Rather than having the model generate a transcription and then compare, we use a forced aligner to measure how well each existing candidate *fits* the audio at the character level.
-This gives a direct audio-text correspondence score that is reference-free — it does not require any ground truth or comparison transcription to work.
+This gives a direct audio-text correspondence score that is reference-free, it does not require any ground truth or comparison transcription to work.
 This is the most principled possible acoustic signal.

 ### 3.3 LaBSE Over GPT-2 Perplexity for Arabic